MesterMan03/blog/docs/collatz-conjecture.md

 6. Wait until the output reaches 1.

-7. Realise you've wasted possibly hours of your day setting everything up, and writing and rewriting the code, trying to make everything work properly, only to realise that the program only goes up to 2^1024^ because there's something wrong with the code, since Python 3 isn't supposed to have an integer limit and even though everything had `#!python int()` around it, it was still working in floats for whatever reason, until you finally remove all the `#!python int()`s and succumb to the limit that the system has forced upon you.
+7. Realise you've wasted possibly hours of your day setting everything up, and writing and rewriting the code, trying to make everything work properly, only to realise that the program only goes up to 2^1024^ because there's something wrong with the code, since Python 3 isn't supposed to have an integer limit and even though everything had `int()` around it, it was still working in floats for whatever reason, until you finally remove all the `int()`s and succumb to the limit that the system has forced upon you.

 8. Question the choices you made that brought you to this point in your life.